nya3jp/tast/docs/codelab_2.md

 }
 ```

-The final thing of note in this function is the use of native Go code like
+The final thing of note in this function is the use of standard Go code like
 `os.Create`, `f.Seek`, and `f.Write` instead of e.g. calling the `dd` command to
 write a file.
-When the work being performed is straightforward, native code is
+When the work being performed is straightforward, standard code
-usually preferable, as it both makes it easier to see the exact operations that
+is usually preferable, as it both makes it easier to see the exact operations
-are being performed and provides vastly better error-reporting when something
+that are being performed and provides vastly better error-reporting when
-goes wrong.
+something goes wrong.

 [information hiding]: https://en.wikipedia.org/wiki/Information_hiding
 [os.File]: https://golang.org/pkg/os/#File